burtchell/dotfiles/README.md

-# configs
+# terminal configs

-The repository contains my personal configuration files, in order to make environment customization easier on multiple machines.
+The repository contains my personal terminal/shell/prompt configuration files, in order to make environment customization easier on multiple machines.

 ## All Platforms